ChronoTechOnline/chronotechonline/src/content/services/ascend.md

 ---

-Our **Ascend Site** comes standard as a 1-page static Wix website that includes a Logo, Headers, Footer, Gallery, and a Contact Info Section.
+Our **Ascend Site** comes standard as a 1-page static Wix website that includes a Logo, Headers, Footer, Gallery, Contact Info, and Socials.

 Add-ons are available and priced based on complexity and are not limited to the ones listed here.